Iasa-Global/btabok/pages/engagement_model/views.md

 ## Keep Views Simple

 Views are the primary method for communicating an architecture to both architects and other stakeholders.
-Putting too much information in single view can make the view difficult to understand.
+Putting too much information in a single view can make the view difficult to understand.
 If an aspect of the architecture is complex, try using serval views to make each view understandable.

 ## Models Facilitate Views

 Using models (and modelling tools) rather than static diagrams to design an architecture provides distinct advantages in creating views.
 Since the views are connected to the model, changes in the model can be will be reflected immediately in any views.
 This provides the architect with a very useful way to assess the impact of change.
-Changes can be made to the model and impact on the architecture views can be analysed togther with the different stakeholders.
+Changes can be made to the model and the impact on the architecture views can be analysed together with the different stakeholders.

 # The Origins of Views and Viewpoints